LastLeaf/fw.mpa/doc/basic_topics/using_templates.md

 ## Using Templates ##

+Templates are used for generating html segments.
+Always using templates when you want to generate html contents.
+They will help avoid XSS attacks.

+### Coding Templates ###

 Templates included in a sub-page can be visited by "main" scripts in the same sub-page.
 Each template will be converted to a function.